Exabyte-io/documentation/docs/materials-designer/header-menu/view.md

 # View

 The `View` menu allows user to modify the appearance of the Materials Designer interface.
-The location of this menu component within the interface is illustrated below.
+The location of this menu component within the interface is illustrated below:

 <img src="/images/view-menu.png"/>